-At the Account step of the wizard, choose whether you want to use an IAM role or one-time access keys of an IAM user to allow Veeam Backup for AWS to perform the restore operation.
-For information on what permissions the IAM role or IAM user must have to perform restore, see this Veeam KB article.
+At the Account step of the wizard, choose whether you want to use an IAM role or one-time access keys of an IAM user to allow Veeam Backup for AWS to perform the restore operation, and whether you want Veeam Backup for AWS to deploy worker instances in the production account.
+For information on the permissions that the IAM role or IAM user must have to perform the restore operation, see EC2 Restore IAM Permissions.

-Make sure, that the specified IAM role or one-time access keys belong to an AWS account in which you plan to restore EC2 instances.
+Make sure that the specified IAM role or one-time access keys belong to an AWS account to which you plan to restore EC2 instances.

-For an IAM role to be displayed in the IAM Role list, it must be added to Veeam Backup for AWS as described in Adding IAM Roles.
+For an IAM role to be displayed in the IAM Role list, it must be added to Veeam Backup for AWS as described in section Adding IAM Roles.
 If you have not added the necessary IAM role to Veeam Backup for AWS beforehand, you can do it without closing the Instance Restore wizard.
-To add an IAM role, click Add and complete the Add Account wizard.
+To add an IAM role, click Add and complete the Add IAM Role wizard.